-(number) REMOVE YOUR EQUIPMENT FROM THE FIRING LINE

-THE LINE IS CLEAR.
-RELAY Cleared rifles should be removed from the firing line before authorizing the brass and trash call.

-THE FIRING LINE IS CLEAR...YOU MAY GO FORWARD OF THE FIRING LINE TO POLICE YOUR BRASS AND TRASH.
+THE LINE IS CLEAR, RELAY (number) REMOVE YOUR EQUIPMENT FROM THE FIRING LINE from the firing line before authorizing THE FIRING LINE IS CLEARYOU MAY GO FORWARD OF THE FIRING LINE TO POLICE YOUR BRASS AND TRASH.

 If there are additional relays of competitors to fire, the Range Officer will announce a five-minute changeover period for the next relay.
 During this time, competitors on the relay that just finished must remove their equipment from the firing line and competitors on the next relay must move their equipment to the firing line.
 The CRO should then return to the welcome and call to the firing line for the next relay according to the scheduled start time for that relay.